Where to Stay in Gothenburg with Kids: Best Family-Friendly Hotels by Neighbourhood

 7. Kusthotellet Styrsö (from around £180/night)

-Kusthotellet Styrsö opened on Styrsö island in 2025 and is the most polished accommodation option in the south archipelago.
-The hotel has 50 rooms including suites, a restaurant, a spa, a gym, and a heated outdoor pool.
-Family rooms are available with sea views, and breakfast is included.
-The outdoor pool is open to hotel guests, and the setting itself is hard to beat with smooth granite rocks and old wooden fishing houses in red and yellow.
+Having opened on Styrsö (the island where I grew up) in 2025, this is the most polished accommodation option in the southern archipelago.
+It features a fantastic restaurant, a relaxing spa, and a heated outdoor pool that is open to hotel guests.
+Family rooms are available with gorgeous sea views, and breakfast is included.
+The setting itself is simply hard to beat, surrounded by smooth granite rocks and historic red and yellow fishing houses.

 8. Cabin with Sea View, Brännö (from around £120/night)